metabarcoding/obitools4-doc/content/docs/cookbook/ecoprimers/_index.md

 ## Testing the new primer pair

-To better characterize this pair, we can use now the `obipcr` tool to extract the barcode sequence corresponding to this pair from the learning database.
+To better characterise this pair, we can now use the `obipcr` tool to extract the barcode sequence corresponding to this pair from the learning database.

 ```bash
 obipcr --forward ACACCGCCCGTCACTCTC \